qgenlab/MethylFormer/README.md

   --ref_folder (hg19 or hg38)
 ```

-## Citing DiffMethylTools
+## Citing MethylFormer
-If you used DiffMethylTools please cite:
+If you used MethylFormer please cite:

-Derbel, Houssemeddine, Evan Kinnear, Justin J-L. Wong, and Qian Liu.
-"DiffMethylTools: a toolbox of the detection, annotation and visualization of differential DNA methylation." bioRxiv (2025): 2025-07.
+Derbel, Houssemeddine, Zhao, Zhongming, and Qian Liu.
+"MethylFormer: A Deep Learning Framework for Differential DNA Methylation Detection"
 *(Manuscript currently under peer review)*